The case was designed in Fusion360 and then 3D printed in black PLA. I even printed the screws and standoffs, which worked surprisingly well!

 Not much to say about the PCB.

-Source code files are also uploaded, if anyone is interested in looking through the code.
-I'll probably add some features in the future, like an alarm mode and saving the RGB settings in EEPROM.
+Adding some features, like an alarm mode and saving the RGB settings in EEPROM.